 When thinking about the various building materials for your home, reclaimed wood is an extremely popular choice.
+There are lots of reclaimed wood ideas for the home!
 Aside from looking beautiful, it is also environmentally friendly when harvested correctly and provides excellent quality and strength.

 From old ships, pallets, barns, and railroads, each piece of wood has its own story and can undoubtedly add interest to any space.
 It’s basically putting a part of history inside a new home!